Hiring Your First Designer

 • Bring on researchers or motion designers for depth

-• Introduce a head of design once the team grows past 3–5 people
+• Introduce a head of design once the team grows past 3 to 5 people

 • Document what works and turn it into a scalable system